arduino/docs-content/content/hardware/04.pro/shields/portenta-vision-shield/tutorials/voice-recognition-cyberon/content.md

 ## Conclusion

-On this article we have shown how to try the demo sketches of Cyberon DSpotter SDK and how to activate a license to unlock the limitations.
+On this article, we have shown how to try the demo sketches of Cyberon DSpotter SDK and how to activate a license to unlock the limitations.

-Also you have tested the very base APIs from the DSpotter SDK, so you will be able to embed this on your project quickly.
+Also, you have tested the very base APIs from the DSpotter SDK, so you will be able to embed this on your project quickly.

 ### Licensing

-To know more about the different license and limitations of each device.
+To know more about the different licenses and limitations of each device.
-The code that you get for your license it is also called **voucher code**.
+The code that you get for your license is also called a **voucher code**.

 #### MAKER Free Demo